CONTRIBUTING ART & WRITING

 • Fiction, including experimental fiction and erotica, is welcome.
 Please send pieces of 500 to 2,000 words.

-• Cultural criticism and think pieces of 500 to 3,500 words.
+• Essays, book reviews, provocations, cultural criticism and think pieces of 500 to 3,500 words (We’re themed, so make sure you tell us when you submit why it fits the theme).
 You can write about big issues, movies, TV, books, art exhibitions or anything else that has sparked a good idea.
-We’re particularly interested here in exploring the media and meaning crises, and ways to understand the current culture war.
+We’re particularly interested here in exploring the media and meaning crises, and nuanced ways to understand the current culture war.
+Please send full pieces for consideration.

 • Long-form profiles of regional artists, particularly those who are mid-to-late career.
 They can work in any discipline.
 Please send a two-paragraph pitch about your credentials and your proposed artist.